enchant97/web-portal/docs/developers/building-plugins.md

 - Easily installable package
 - Integrates into a running web-portal instance
 - Provide custom placeable widgets
-- Widgets included with web-portal are actually a plugin called "core"
+- Widgets included with web-portal are actually two plugins called "core" and "core_extras"

 ## Important Notes
 - Web Portal plugins must be compatible with the Python version that it is based on, this is currently 3.10